![]() |

 Vive Mezcal, Oaxaca 2019 Yola 1971.
 Proud exhibitor www.festivalinLA.com |

-Oaxaca celebrates “Vive Mezcal” in September 2019.
-The State of Oaxaca organizers were promoting their city's largest Mezcal Summit in Los Angeles.
+Oaxaca celebrated “Vive Mezcal” in September 2019.
+The organizers from the State of Oaxaca promoted their city’s largest Mezcal Summit in Los Angeles.

-Oaxaca's paradisiac beaches became famous in 2001 with the Oscar-nominated film “Y tu mamá también” by Alfonso Cuarón.
-In the story, a trio played by Diego Luna, Gael García Bernal, and Maribel Verdú drank Mezcal, ate the worm that comes inside the bottle, and had sex afterward.
+Oaxaca’s paradisiacal beaches became famous in 2001 with the Oscar-nominated film “Y tu mamá también” by Alfonso Cuarón.
+In the story, a trio played by Diego Luna, Gael García Bernal, and Maribel Verdú drank mezcal, ate the worm that comes inside the bottle, and had sex afterward.

-As we saw in the film, Oaxaca is known for its friendly people, millenarian culture, exquisite Cuisine, and famous Mezcal.
+As shown in the film, Oaxaca is known for its friendly people, ancient culture, exquisite cuisine, and famous mezcal.

 Secretary of Tourism Juan Carlos Rivera Castellanos, promoting Vive Mezcal.
 Photo: José A. Hermosillo |

-The event brought together investors, restaurant owners, importers, and the local press.
+The event brought together investors, restaurant owners, importers, and local press representatives.

 Quesadilla at La Guelaguetza Restaurant.
 Photo: José A. Hermosillo |

-The L.A. eatery became famous for being part of the 2015 documentary “City of Gold.”
-The film cronicles the experiences of the food critic, culinary geographer, and Pulitzer Prize winner Jonathan Gold, who visited the restaurant regularly when he was alive.
+The L.A. eatery gained fame for being featured in the 2015 documentary “City of Gold.”
+The film chronicles the experiences of food critic, culinary geographer, and Pulitzer Prize winner Jonathan Gold, who frequently visited the restaurant during his lifetime.

 Tostadas de chileajo, Guelaguetza Restaurant.
 Photo Jose A. Hermosillo |

-Generations transmitted the making of this stimulating beverage until it became premium.
-The agave takes 30 years to mature and needs 25 kilos to make one liter of Mezcal.
+Generations have passed down the knowledge of crafting this stimulating beverage until it became a premium product.
+The agave takes 30 years to mature and requires 25 kilos to produce one liter of mezcal.

 Mezcal Ilegal, a product of Oaxaca.
 Vive Mezcal.
 Photo José A, Hermosillo |

-The Mezcal acquires personality, heart, flavor, aroma, and identity in the distillation process.
+The personality, heart, flavor, aroma, and identity of the mezcal develop during the distillation process.

 Convite mezcal, 30 years, and 15 years.
 Vive Mezcal, Los Angeles.
 Photo: José A. Hermosillo |

-The denomination of origin is acquired by the quality of the agave mezcal and the aging process, which takes 8, 15, and 30 years.
+The denomination of origin depends on the quality of the agave mezcal and the aging process, which takes 8, 15, or 30 years.

-The acceptance of Mezcal in the world is growing at a fast pace.
-The production of Mezcal has increased to four million liters a year.
-Forty percent of the manufactured products are exported to the States, Europe, and Asia.
+The global popularity of mezcal is rapidly increasing.
+Production has grown to four million liters annually.
+Forty percent of the product is exported to the United States, Europe, and Asia.

 Gilberto Márquez.
 Mezcal Ilegal supports Vive Mezcal.
 Photo: José A. Hermosillo |

-The Expo will host over 1,500 business meetings, workshops, conferences, and cultural activities.
+The Expo will feature over 1,500 business meetings, workshops, conferences, and cultural activities.

-The Mexican Mezcal makers of Oaxaca have already broken a few Guinness Records and are ready to continue that tradition.
-The mezcal industry generates $524,000 US dollars in revenue annually.
+The Mexican Mezcal makers of Oaxaca have already set several Guinness World Records and are ready to continue that tradition.
+The mezcal industry generates approximately USD 524,000 in annual revenue.

 Garra de Tigre, a sweet and spicy margarita made with mezcal.
 At Guelaguetza Restaurant.
 Photo José A. Hermosillo |